apokryphus/advanced-combat-system/README.md

 - In my experience, and the experience of others who have installed this mod, very easy.
 It's designed to do so due to my own modlist.

 ### || I heard/experienced some animation mods cause long loading screens.
 Does this mod do that?
-- No. The reason that some animation mods cause long loading screens is because they edit a filed called ```pc_gameplay.w2beh```.
+- No. The reason that some animation mods cause long loading screens is because they edit a file called ```pc_gameplay.w2beh```.
 This mod uses the DLC method, which mounts the extra animations onto the player without directly editing that file.

 ### || Does this mod cause that weird twitching behavior for guards holding polearm weapons common to some animation mods?
 - No. The reason for that is because of the method those animation mods edit the way the player holds their weapon.
 This mod does not do that.